 On-page optimisation refers to changes made to a website to help it appear higher up in the results for searches relevant to its products.
-Simple changes to a website can make a significant difference to traffic, so investing time in optimising your website is time well spent.
+Simple changes to a website can make a significant difference to traffic, so investing either money into Content marketing and SEO or investing time in optimising your website yourself is worth the investment.

 Write good page titles

 The title of each web page is written in the page’s HTML code and appears at the top of the browser window.
 The page’s title is one of the most important factors that search engines use to understand the content of a page.
 Each page should have its own unique page title including the relevant keywords for that page, for example, the product or service that is featured.
 Try and keep the title short (maximum 70 characters).
 It’s also widely suggested that search engines place more weighting on words at the beginning, so it’s best to keep target keywords at the start and brand names at the end (with the exception of the home page).

 Links between the pages of a website not only help users find their way around but are also an important SEO tool.
 A site’s home page tends to have the most search engine ‘authority’.
 Links between pages can help spread this authority and improve the search engine performance of other pages.
 Furthermore, the text of the link (known as the ‘anchor text’) helps the search engine to understand the content of the target page.